skynettx/raptor/README.md

 Based on the reverse-engineered codebase from Raptor Call Of The Shadows by nukeykt

 ## Media
-Click on the thumbnail to watch some videos showing the project in action.
+Click on the thumbnail to watch some videos showing the project in action

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/Nt2HfchiudY/0.jpg)](https://www.youtube.com/channel/UCedmTTlonJK5DvkiMpA_teQ)
 ## Installing
 You need the original assets (GLB files) from Raptor Call Of The Shadows v1.2 shareware or fullversion.